LeoViguier/annoyme/readme.md

 # AnnoyMe

-Do you have a long distance girlfriend who's love language is annoying you ?
+Do you have a long distance girlfriend whose love language is annoying you ?
 Do you spend too much time on your computer and not enough caring about her ?
 Are you still asking chatGPT for advice on what gift to get her ?